apache/cordova-docs/docs/en/edge/guide/plugin-development/blackberry/index.md

 top level article about the JavaScript part of the plugin, it would be best if you read that first and then this article.
 In addition, please download the [Cordova Blackberry repo](https://git-wip-us.apache.org/repos/asf?p=incubator-cordova-blackberry-webworks.git;a=summary).

-To note, the Corodova-BlackBerry project allows you to deploy to BlackBerry devices like the Torch, Bold, etc and as well as the Playbook.
+To note, the Cordova-BlackBerry project allows you to deploy to BlackBerry devices like the Torch, Bold, etc and as well as the Playbook.
 There exists a distinction between deploying to normal BlackBerry hand held devices (ie, Torch and Bold) and the Playbook.
 The code base between the two are separate so when you develop for one, you have to duplicate your efforts for the other!